-National park agencies like NPWS can suggest places suited to your group size and needs.
+Local conservation and land managers, pastoralists and Traditional Owners can suggest places suited to your group size and needs.
 The area in which you choose to travel should reflect the skill level and objectives of your group.
 For example, people expect some noise and commotion around picnic areas, large campgrounds, and developed recreation sites.
-In contrast, visitors to natural and cultural heritage places want to experience the surroundings without these distractions.
+In natural and cultural heritage places, visitors want to experience the surroundings without these distractions.

-Keep it small
+Keep it Small

 Regardless of the size of your group and the purpose of your outing, the practice of Leave No Trace techniques requires care and forethought.
-Whenever it is possible, visit natural and cultural heritage places in small groups (no greater than 6 to 8).
-A larger group has more physical impact on the landscape and could be split into smaller units.
+Whenever possible, visit natural and cultural heritage places in small groups (no greater than 6 to 8).
+A large group has more physical impact on the landscape and could be split into smaller units.
 A larger group can also be boisterous and disruptive to other travellers unless they are well supervised.
-If you are planning for a large group, try to include enough experienced leaders so the group can be divided to walk and, camp separately.
+If you are planning for a large group try to include enough experienced leaders so the group can be divided to walk and camp separately.
 Always inquire about group size limitations in advance.
 Large and less knowledgeable groups are best accommodated in areas where there are already developed tracks and campsites.
-Some Leave No Trace principles could be taught to these larger groups before leaving home.
+Some elements of Leave No Trace could be taught to these larger groups before leaving home.